The gravitational dynamics of kinematic space: Introduction and overview

-It was further observed in \cite{deBoer:2015kda} that the one-interval entanglement perturbations $\delta S$ obey a de Sitter Klein-Gordon equation on the kinematic space ($K$).
-This constitutes one of four Jackiw-Teitelboim (JT) equations of motion for a dilaton $\delta S$, where Jackiw-Teitelboim is a 2-dimensional dilaton gravity theory in a conformal gauge determined by the entanglement $S$.
+It was observed in \cite{deBoer:2015kda} that the one-interval entanglement perturbations $\delta S$ obey a de Sitter Klein-Gordon equation on the kinematic space ($K$).
+This constitutes one of four Jackiw-Teitelboim equations of motion for a dilaton $\delta S$, in a conformal gauge determined by the entanglement $S$.
 The Liouville equation for $S$ is another, and we complete the picture of $\delta S$ obeying JT dynamics on kinematic space by showing the two remaining constraint equations of motion are satisfied as well.
 This is done in section \ref{JTKsection}.
-The `$K$ on-shell identities' in \eqref{EOM1K}-\eqref{EOM4K} are concluded to be imposed as EOM by a JT theory that governs the dynamics of $K$.
+The `$K$ on-shell identities' in \eqref{EOM1K}-\eqref{EOM4K} are concluded to be imposed as equations of motion by a JT theory that governs the dynamics of $K$.
 This is the main conclusion of the paper.
 We can take the identification of the entanglement perturbations with the dilaton in \eqref{Kconstruct} as constructing principle of $K$.